seiyaku

 The common understanding is that Jesus Christ was nailed to the cross.
 But were nails actually used?
 On this page we discover the true meaning of passion.

-The first example on the left shows three nails (one for each hand and one for nailing both feet together) and a halo on the upper part.
-This image was copied from a photo, kindly sent to us, of a pendant (shown on the right) which features a composite Passion Cross and Sun Cross.
+The next example shows three nails (one for each hand and one for nailing both feet together) and a halo on the upper part.
+This image was copied from a photo, kindly sent to us, of a pendant which features a composite Passion Cross and Sun Cross.

 This website includes pages about weddings so it's not surprising that we mention the word 'passion' from time to time.
 However, the sultry, glowing, ardent love definition of passion is not the original meaning.
 The word comes from the Latin passio, which means suffering or enduring.
 The use was extended to the sufferings of martyrs, and from there to strong emotion, and finally to today's popular use to describe a burning desire.